-Policy (Objective Indicator Target Trigger Possible remedial actions Review relevant applications to establish reasons non-compliance with policy did not result in refusal.
+Policy Objective Indicator Target Trigger Possible remedial actions Review relevant applications to establish reasons non-compliance with policy did not result in refusal.
 Development of further supplementary guidance.
-Seek additional gap funding.
-L Partial review of the Local Plan IN2: Green Infrastructure 2 % of planning applications granted contrary 0% to policy.
-30% of applications granted V to contrary to policy g Work with partners, developers and land owners through the developer forum and growth delivery group to understand barriers to provision of green infrastructure.
+0, Seek additional gap funding.
+L. Partial review of the Local Plan IN2: Green Infrastructure % of planning applications granted contrary 0% to policy.
+30% of applications granted V contrary to policy g Work with partners, developers and land owners through the developer forum and growth delivery group to understand barriers to provision of green infrastructure.
 Review relevant applications to establish reasons non-compliance with policy did not result in refusal.
 Development of further supplementary guidance.
 0) Seek additional gap funding.
-IN3: Protection of community open 7 space and outdoor sports provision ~ Net change in ha of community open space No net loss of those identified for and sports provision identified for protection protection in the Local Plan in the Local Plan Substantial loss of open space frand sports provision Substantial loss of open space Review relevant applications to establish reasons and sports provision non-compliance with policy did not result in refusal.
-Development of further supplementary guidance. % of major residential planning permissions 100% which accord with Mansfield Green Space Standard 30% of major residential S planning permissions which do not accord with Mansfield Green Space Standard Seek additional gap funding. % of applications granted contrary to the 0 recommendations in the Playing Pitch Strategy 0% % of planning applications granted contrary 0% to policy.
-Substantial % of applications granted contrary to policy IN4: Creation of community open space and outdoor sports provision in new development ~ Details of new community open space and Information only sports provision Information only Review relevant applications to establish reasons non-compliance with policy did not result in refusal. % of major residential planning permissions 100% which accord with Mansfield Green Space Standard 30% of major residential Danning permissions which do not accord with Mansfield Screen Space Standard Development of further supplementary guidance.
+IN3: Protection of community open 7 space and outdoor sports provision 7 Net change in ha of community open spaceN and sports provision dentified for protection p in the Local Plan (13) community open space No net loss of those identified for identified for protection protection in the Local Plan Substantial loss of open space Rand sports provision Substantial loss of open space Review relevant applications to establish reasons and sports provision non-compliance with policy did not result in refusal.
+Development of further supplementary guidance. % of major residential planning permissions 100% which accord with Mansfield Green Space Standard 30% of major residential Splanning permissions which do not accord with Mansfield Green Space Standard Seek additional gap funding. % of applications granted contrary to the or recommendations in the Playing Pitch Strategy %0 % of planning applications granted contrary 0% to policy.
+Substantial % of applications granted contrary to policy IN4: Creation of community open 7 space and outdoor sports provision in new development 7 Details of new community open space and Information only sports provision Information only Review relevant applications to establish reasons non-compliance with policy did not result in refusal. % of major residential planning permissions 100% which accord with Mansfield Green Space Standard 30% of major residential planning permissions which do not accord with Mansfield Seren Space Standard Development of further supplementary guidance.
 Seek additional gap funding. % of planning applications granted contrary 0% to policy.
-30% of applications granted contrary to policy Partial review of the Local Plan
+30% of applications granted contrary to policy alial Fyrew of the Eodal Plan